Plan a Weekend Getaway to Mount Magazine State Park- the Highest Point in Arkansas

 Is there cell phone reception?

-If you’re hiking, you might want to download offline maps for hiking.
-For example, we use the app AllTrails on our iPhones.
+If you’re hiking, you might want to download offline maps.
+For example, we use the AllTrails app on our iPhones.

 Is the park pet-friendly?